best-practice-and-impact/govcookiecutter-lite/docs/docs_README.md

 # `docs` folder overview

-This folder contains documentation for `govcookiecutter`.
+This folder contains documentation for `govcookiecutter-lite`.
 These are written in MyST Markdown files with Sphinx compatibility.

 ```{warning}
 Further details to consider when modifying these files are supplied in the [contributing guidance][contributing-guidance].